airbytehq/airbyte/docs/tutorials/building-a-new-connector.md

 Each of these are described in the Airbyte Specification in detail, but we'll give a quick description of the two options we haven't seen so far:
 * `--catalog` points to a Configured Catalog: a file telling the connector which streams to read and using which sync modes.
 While our connector is currently pretty simple (it only has 1 stream and only supports the full_refresh sync mode), the configured catalog is crucial when reading from sources which have many Streams or support many sync modes.
 * `--state` points to a state file.
-The state file is only relevant when some Streams are synced with the sync mode `incremental`.
-It is used by the connector to "bookmark" where it left off at the last sync (e.g: synced records whose `created_at` date was less than October 10th 2020).
-Then, when syncing a stream in incremental mode, this bookmark tells it which records to start reading (records whose `created_at` date is greater than October 10th 2020).
-See [the docs on Incremental Sync](../architecture/incremental.md) for more details.
+The state file is only relevant when some Streams are synced with the sync mode `incremental`, so we'll cover the state file in more detail in the incremental section below.

 For our connector, the contents of those two files should be very unsurprising: the connector only supports on Stream, `stock_prices`, so we'd expect the input catalog to contain that stream configured to sync in full refresh.
 Since our connector doesn't support incremental sync (yet!) we'll ignore the state option for now.